xcosmosbox/MIPS/README.md

-# Assignment 1 Template
+# Assignment 1 README file

-Template repository for use in Assignment 1.
+The repository for use in 1008-Assignment 1.

 ## Members

-* John Smith jsmi0000@student.monash.edu
+* Yuxiang Feng

 ## TODO